itthinx/wp-recaptcha/readme.txt

 = Version 3.1.7 =
 * Fixed undefined indexes when displaying reCAPTCHA with the comment form.
+* Fixed undefined index when displaying reCAPTCHA with the registration form.
 = Version 3.1.6 =
 * WordPress MS fixes.
 Should now work out of the box at the individual blog level.
 Thanks to [huyz](http://huyz.us/)
 * NOTICE: If anyone is interested in taking up development of this plugin, please contact me at blaenk@gmail.com.